 What is the Hashgacha at Holy Bagel?

 Holy Bagel is under the Kosher supervision of Kosher Miami.
 All dairy items are Chalav Yisrael, all baked goods are Pas Yisrael.
-Holy Bagel does not serve alcohol.
+The restaurant does not serve alcohol.

 We visited Holy Bagel on our way to the airport, and it was such a lovely last stop to our memorable trip to Miami.
 Altogether, we spent $61, and that included an extra 4 bagels to bring along to the airport with us.
 We enjoyed everything- the quiet restaurant, the helpful staff, the large portions and the great food.